orig74/UE4PyServer/README.md

 In the Modes Pannel in the Place Tab add a WindDirectionalSource.
 Change The name to "WindDirectionalSource1"<br/>
 - Add "PyServerTickActor":<br/>
 Press the Plugin button PyServer.
 PyServerTickActor will apear in the Outliner pannel in the right.<br/>
+- Play<br/>
+Press the play button in Play button in the Toolbar.
+The supporting mode are:  "Selected ViewPort"  and "New Editor Window" <br/>